Famous last words don’t you think?

 On went the bakers “thinking cap” to come up with something original.

 I love a good challenge and lately that seems to be a running topic here on the blog.
-My experimenting has lead to me to discover things like this paleo chocolate cake recipe and this strawberry and cream tart made with coconut flour.

 I knew deep down that I would need to go “hardcore” as they say.